WISE conducts a training needs analysis

 The TNA process is like doing a research project where data will be collected from the members.
 Nicholas is not doing this by himself, there is a team that is led by WISE’s core team members, namely, Lim Sojiwin (So Chivin).
 This learning team will later analyze the data and report their findings to the core team.
 According to Nicholas, members so far have been open to the team in their responses and have provided them with a rich amount of data.
 “The clearer the scope the better the data.
 Usually a TNA is done with a clear target group which can be an industrial sector, a whole organization, a specific department of an organization, or a specific role in an organization.
 For this TNA, we have decided to do it organization wide so training can be developed for all members, as all members are important regardless of their roles and positions,” Nicholas added.

 Later, the data will be used to tailor training to WISE’s members.
 The data will help WISE understand what members want to learn, and what kind of training is needed to achieve this.
 The core team of WISE will be in charge of developing learning material and providing learning opportunities for subjects that are within their range of expertise.
 However, Nicholas doesn’t rule out the possibility help will be needed help from external experts who truly understand the subject matter.

 For now, the training curriculum and material is still being developed.
 When it comes to development, Nicholas foresees that there will be challenges that they have to face, particularly when it comes to contextualizing materials because WISE’s members have different expertise and come from various cultures.
 Simple actions like translating the materials to local languages will make it easier WISE’s members to understand the material.

-Adithya Asprilla is a writer who was mobilised through UNV’s Online Volunteering Service.
-This article is also available in Bahasa Indonesia.
+Adithya Asprilla is a writer who was mobilised through the UNV Online Volunteering service.